Aravind102030/graph-api-webhooks-samples/heroku/README.md

-# Graph API Webhooks Heroku Sample
+# Graph API Webhooks Hari

 This example is a [Hubot](https://hubot.github.com/) script that messages a chat room when a Facebook Page post is published using Facebook's [Graph API Webhooks](https://developers.facebook.com/docs/graph-api/webhooks/).
 The message includes a link to the Facebook post.
 The bot will post another message with the number of likes on the post after a configurable number of minutes.